 The servant girl looked up at the woman at the gate, yelled to her mother who pushed past Elizabeth from inside the house.
 She came to the gate, opening it with great fuss and loud chatter.
-Elizabeth smiled widely and walked towards them.
+Elizabeth looked up, smiled widely and walked towards them.
 She swayed like a duck.
 Mary smiled at this fullness.

 The older woman did not ask questions.
 She did not pry.
 She placed her arm around Mary’s shoulders and shepherded her into the doorway.